Thorseph/GitRepo/TableOfContents.md

 ## Table of Contents

 #### This list is not exhaustive of all the projects I have been involved in.
-It will be updated with programs I feel demonstrate something new or accomplished as I find them again or create them.
+It will be updated with programs I feel demonstrate something new or accomplished, and as I find them again or create them.
 #
 |        Name         | Goals                                                                   | Link                                                     |
 | :-----------------: | :---------------------------------------------------------------------- | :------------------------------------------------------- |